Aaron Kenneally Photography

 This series consists of meticulously chosen photographs from my personal collection, now presented as part of my Limited Edition Collection, meticulously crafted to the highest standards.
 Limited to a mere 12 editions per series, these prints are exceedingly exclusive and are available in three sizes: 14x11 inches, 20x16 inches and a larger 30x24 inches.
 Each print features a 2-inch outer border, complete with a caption, signature, authentic emboss and a unique edition number.

-Kinsale, Co.
+Guileen, Co.
 Cork, Ireland

-Kinsale, Co.
+Guileen, Co.
 Cork, Ireland

 The Limited Edition Panoramic Collection